Before Local Anesthesia/Nitrous Oxide

 Please follow these instructions to prepare for oral surgery with LOCAL/ NITROUS OXIDE, oral (children and adult) anesthesia:

 - You may have a light meal (oatmeal, cereal, toast with a small glass of juice) 2-4 hours before your scheduled appointment.

 - Take all your regular medications unless otherwise instructed by Dr. Portnof, Dr. Gebrael or Dr. Gianatasio .
 Please advise Drs.
 Portnof, Gebrael or Gianatasio if you take any blood thinners or medications for diabetes.

 - If you have diabetes, you must have your normal diet before surgery.
 Also, please schedule your surgery early in the morning.

 - Wear loose, comfortable clothing and short sleeves to allow the placement of the safety monitoring equipment (for example, the blood pressure cuff).

 - You may drive yourself home after surgery.
 You will not need an escort or any special arrangement to get home.

-FOR FEMALE PATIENTS ONLY: If you are pregnant, possibly pregnant, or breastfeeding, please inform Dr. Portnof .
+FOR FEMALE PATIENTS ONLY: If you are pregnant, possibly pregnant, or breastfeeding, please inform Drs.
+Portnof, Gebrael or Gianatasio .
 Surgery and anesthesia may potentially complicate the pregnancy or harm the fetus.
 Please contact your physician if you wish to rule out pregnancy before surgery.